oliviamoxley03-art/P1/docs/procedure.md

 2. Explain what a cultural fair is, using photos or drawings.
 3. Write student’s answers on the board, creating a word bank for day 3.

-**Expected result:** Every blank is filled, every sentence has a subject (I), and the date is written Month Day, Year.
+**Expected result:** Every blank is filled, every sentence has a clear subject, and the date is written Month Day, Year.

 ### **Materials For Day 2:**